maxgohren/ESPip-Boy/devlogs/October2025-DeepDives.md

+# October 23 2025 - Thursday  1:38 PM
+Today is the official start of PCB day.
+A couple quick hardware validations on the bench to start off though:

+1) Do I need a pullup resistor on an input only pin for I2S?
+No, testing SD Input on D35 with my i2s_to_wave sketch.
+2) Does an IMU interrupt work for waking up the ESP32 from deep sleep on pin 33?
+Yes, it does and it works great!

+Time to start on the PCB, for realz this time!

+# October 22 2025 - Wednesday  8:52 AM
+Got the LED fully off!
+I rebuilt the circuit in the same way, but with a different MOSFET from my pack of 2 that I bought.
+The source leg of the first one broke off, so I am wondering if there was a fault there.
+I am also wondering if because the circuit was farther away that my ~6cm cable had enough capacitance to keep the gate on?
+I am not sure, but I am sure that it is working now!
+It was super weird, without connecting the cable to the ESP32, just holding it in my hand, the light would turn on shortly!
+Maybe I was discharging static electricity into the gate?

 # October 21 2025 - Tuesday  9:16 AM
 Got the flashlight circuit working today!
 It is the last thing on my schematic that I haven't breadboarded!
 It's basically a copied and pasted driver from the